siriknikita/poly-micro-frontend-demo/docs/README.md

 For developers, we provide detailed implementation documentation:

 - [Service Filters Implementation](./implementation/service-filters-implementation.md) - Technical details of the service filtering system
+- [Architecture Patterns](./architecture/patterns.md) - Detailed documentation of design patterns and architectural approaches used in the project

 ## Getting Started